-- The calibration directory contains calibration and flag tables. - The log directory contains the CASA logs from running the reduction scripts/pipeline. - The products directory contains the FITS images. - The qa directory contains the QA2 reports (manual calibration) or the pipeline weblog (pipeline calibration).
+- The calibration directory contains calibration and flag tables. - The log directory contains the CASA logs from running the reduction scripts/ALMA Pipeline. - The products directory contains the FITS images. - The qa directory contains the QA2 reports (manual calibration) or the ALMA Pipeline weblog (ALMA Pipeline calibration). - The script directory contains the reduction scripts. - The contents of the raw and calibrated directories depend on whether the data were from Cycle 0 or from later Cycles (see below).